chrisyue/my-vimrc/README.md

-vimrc-in-gentoo
+vimrc-for-linux
 ===============

-my vimrc in gentoo
+my vimrc for linux

 HOW TO USE
 ----------